Fostering an inclusive company culture

 Mizuho Diversity & Inclusion Month

-The theme of the third annual Mizuho D&I Month in FY2021 was “Move, Connect, Expand.”
-As we transform to a more proactive and self-motivated Mizuho corporate culture, our theme was for each person to take one step forward in the right direction and create a “chain reaction” where one step leads to another to create an atmosphere of growing momentum as we take on challenges to create new corporate value.
+The theme of the fourth annual Mizuho D&I Month in FY2022 was “Realize your full self ,” to provide employees with an opportunity to think about “being their full selves,” a common thread running through CANADE, Mizuho’s new human resources framework and Mizuho’s Commitment to Diversity, Equity & Inclusion.
 Various departments across group companies organized lectures, workshops and collaborative events with other companies, and employee resource groups hosted various events.
-During the month, our locations in Japan and worldwide held 34 online events, attracting some 10,000 employee participants around the world.
+During the month, our locations in Japan and worldwide held 31 online events, attracting approximately 8,000 employee participants around the world.

-The opening event was an online dialogue between our Group CEO and employees on the topics of sustainably strengthening our people and organization, partnerships with customers, and our future vision for Mizuho.
-Nine employee speakers engaged with the Group CEO in meaningful conversation on these subjects.
-Roughly 1,500 employees viewed the session live online and via a TV broadcast to our headquarters building, and viewers also engaged by submitting comments through an app with real time questionnaires.
+The annual online dialogue between our Group CEO and employees, designed to encourage interaction between the top executive and employees, focused on three topics: “Get to know more about our new Group CEO, Masahiro Kihara”; “How might we leverage the greatness of Mizuho?”; and “An organization where we can flourish.”
+Eight employee speakers engaged with the Group CEO in meaningful conversation on these subjects.
+Roughly 1,200 employees viewed the session live online and via a TV broadcast to our headquarters building, and viewers also got involved by submitting comments and chats on the distribution platform with real-time questionnaires.

 In future Mizuho D&I Months, we will continue to promote change in employees' mindsets and behavior and drive the creation of new corporate value group–wide.